Avril-Cui/61040-ai-concept/README.md

 ## Test 1: Basic AI Adaptive Scheduling

 This is a simple scenario with no concurrent/conflicting plans, dependencies, or unfinished tasks.
 The user only wants to adaptively schedule the future tasks.
-Prompt-v1 works well in this case.
+Prompt-v1 (see above) works well in this case.
+This is because this test case imposes no special dependencies or constraints, thus is straightforward enough for the LLM to output a clean, working adaptive schedule.

 Task overview
 ```